 My personal point of view

 I was amazed by the number of people involved in the festival, wearing warrior uniforms and dressed like Romans, Carthaginians, Phoenicians… And even more when seeing them in the Roman Theatre, built between 5 and 1 BC.

-Although at the time I arrived to Cartagena, it was difficult to join a group to take part in the festival, I met the ‘Amazonas de Capadocia‘ legion, and finally I had the opportunity to share with them the three days I had to get to know Carthaginians and Romans Festival, partying and even fighting in the battle.
+Although at the time I arrived in Cartagena, it was difficult to join a group to take part in the festival, I met the ‘Amazonas de Capadocia‘ legion, and I had the opportunity to share with them the three days I had to get to know the Carthaginians and Romans Festival, partying and even fighting in the battle.